ErcanCan1/ErcanCan1/README.md

 - 👋 Hi, I’m @ErcanCan1
 - 👀 I’m interested in being a fullstack web developer
-- 🌱 I’m currently learning html and css to be a frontend developer
+- 🌱 I have learned frond-end programs and continue to be a fullstack developer.
-- 💞️
+- 💞️ I am good at HTML, CSS, JavaScript,
+- I also know version control system, bootstrap5, jquery, json, react, reacthook
 - 📫 my email adress is ercann.6191@gmail.com

 <!---